 What is Debt and How Does it Work?

 Debt is money owed to a lender (whether that’s a person or a business or the government) that you typically have to pay back, with interest, over a specific period of time.
-This is what’s known as the terms of a loan.
+The amount of interest and the length of time make up part of what’s known as the terms of a loan.

 Student loans are another very common form of debt.
-Used responsibly, loans can help you achieve worthy goals like getting an education, having a nice place to live or consolidating other, higher interest debts into a loan with a lower rate, thereby actually saving you money in the long run.
+Used responsibly, loans can help you achieve worthy goals like getting an education, having a nice place to live or consolidating other, higher interest debts into a loan with a lower rate, thereby potentially saving you money on interest in the long run.

 Ways to Pay Off Debt

 - Debt consolidation.
 Outside of a credit card balance transfer, one increasingly popular way to pay off debt is through debt consolidation, particularly if you’re wondering how to pay off credit card debt with a high interest rate.
 Debt consolidation loans, which can be debt consolidated with a personal loan, can allow you to pay off your creditors directly and then repay the loan on a monthly schedule with a fixed payment and interest rate.
 Curious how much this could save you?
 Use our debt consolidation calculator for some savings examples.

 - What order should I pay off debt?
 There are also different strategies to consider when deciding in what order to begin paying off debt.One is the snowball strategy, which means paying off debt with the lowest amount owed first and gathering momentum (like a snowball) as you work through these smaller payments.
 The other is the avalanche strategy, which prioritizes paying off the debt with the highest interest rate first.

 - Debt settlement.
 This involves having a third party company step in and negotiate a settlement with your credit card company.
 While this could provide debt relief, it also comes with a number of risks, including having to make continued payments to the debt settlement company and even the possibility of getting caught up in scams.